apache/beam/beam-site/documentation/io/testing.md

 1. Creating two Kubernetes scripts: one for a small instance of the data store, and one for a large instance.
 1. Having your test take a pipeline option that decides whether to generate a small or large amount of test data (where small and large are sizes appropriate to your data store)

-An example of this is `HadoopInputFormatIO`'s tests.
+An example of this is [HadoopInputFormatIO](https://github.com/apache/beam/tree/master/sdks/java/io/hadoop/input-format)'s tests.

 <!--
 # Next steps